Admin ConsoleLogin with SSO

 Why use Cloudflare Zero Trust with SSO?

 Cloudflare Zero Trust is a cloud-based proxy identity and access management platform that can integrate with multiple identity providers (IdPs).
 The benefit of using Cloudflare Zero Trust in addition to your standard IdP is its ability to configure multiple IdPs for login.
-Cloudflare Zero Trust can provide SSO access to Bitwarden from multiple separate organizations, or sets of users within an organization.
+Cloudflare Zero Trust can provide SSO access to Bitwarden from multiple separate directories, or sets of users within a directory.

 Open SSO in the web app